singhkunal2050/singhkunal2050/README.md

 ## I'm a Developer, Instructor, Student, Learner!

 - 🔭 I’m currently working on a [Internmeets Website][internmeets]!
-- 🌱 I’m currently learning React and Flutter 🤣
+- 🌱 I’m currently learning React and Flutter and latest JS Libraries
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2020 Goals: Contribute more to Open Source projects and Work more on Personal Side Projects
 - ⚡ Fun fact: I love to play football and spend time in nature.